DinosaurPlanetRecomp/dino-recomp/README.md

 * [@rustyspottedcats](https://github.com/rustyspottedcats) for the launcher background design.
 * [Zelda64Recomp](https://github.com/Zelda64Recomp/Zelda64Recomp) for the base project.
 Much of this project is a direct fork of the Majora's Mask recomp.
 * [N64Recomp](https://github.com/N64Recomp/N64Recomp) for static recompilation.
-* [N64ModernRuntime](https://github.com/N64Recomp/N64ModernRuntime) for a reimplementation of libultra and general handling of common recomp tasks.
+* [N64ModernRuntime](https://github.com/N64Recomp/N64ModernRuntime) for a reimplementation of libultra, providing mod support, and handling of common recomp tasks.
 * [RT64](https://github.com/rt64/rt64) for the project's rendering engine.
 * [Dinosaur Planet Decompilation](https://github.com/zestydevy/dinosaur-planet) for symbols, headers, and general knowledge about the game's internals.
 * [RmlUi](https://github.com/mikke89/RmlUi) for building the menus and launcher.